 4. Change your will if you change your mind

 One last thing to consider is if you write your child out of your will, but you reconsider at some point, do not forget to update your will.
 That could be devastating for your child if your relationship is repaired but the will is never updated—and it’s not really about the money.

 Leaving your child an inheritance, whatever it may be, has meaning beyond whatever the inheritance is worth—it has symbolic meaning.
-So if things change and you change your mind, don’t forget to update your will.
+So if things change and you change your mind, don’t forget to update your legal will and testament.